nus-cs2113-AY2021S2/ip/README.md

 Now you have 1 tasks in the list.
 ___________________________________________
 ```

  Exception:
-* No todo DESCRIPTION
+* No Todo DESCRIPTION
 * Example: `todo`
 * Example of expected output: